also HPC Cluster one MS HPC Pack and use

 Admin Portal

-In traditional Linux HPC, users were required to submit jobs in a terminal environment, which posed a barrier for novice users.
-Recently, web portals have been developed to make it easier for users.
-HPC Pack also provides a portal for administrators.
-However, this portal is primarily for administrators and lacks features for general users.
-Additionally, since HPC Pack is a GUI desktop program, the need for a web portal is not high.
-Nevertheless, the portal has the advantage of not requiring a separate installation program, as long as a web browser is available.
+In traditional Linux HPC, users submit jobs from a terminal environment, which creates a barrier for novice users.
+Recently, many web portals have been developed to make this easier.
+HPC Pack also provides a portal for administrators, but it is geared toward administrators and lacks many features for regular users.
+Moreover, because HPC Pack itself is a GUI desktop application, the need for a web portal is not high.
+However, the portal’s advantage is that it requires no separate installer as long as a web browser is available.

-This is the dashboard screen, where you can roughly check the status of nodes and job status.
+This is the dashboard screen.
+You can roughly view node statuses and job statuses.

-On the node screen, you can check the status of nodes and perform simple actions.
-This is similar to the Resource Management menu in Cluster Manager.
+On the node screen, you can view the node’s status and perform simple actions.
+It is almost the same as the Resource Management menu in Cluster Manager.

-Job screen allows you to view the Job list and perform simple actions.
-However, since Job submission is not possible in Cluster Manager, it cannot be used as a user portal.
+On the Job screen, you can view the Job list and perform simple actions.
+However, because Job submission, which is possible in Cluster Manager, is not allowed, it cannot be used from the user portal.

 Summary and Future Plans

-We hope this guide will be helpful to those who need a Windows HPC cluster.
+I hope this guide is helpful to anyone who needs a Windows HPC cluster.

-Although we tried to include many contents, there are many functions that were not covered.
-We plan to supplement the contents in the guide.
-The tasks to be added are as follows:
+Although we tried to include a lot of content, there are many features we couldn’t cover.
+We will further supplement the guide.
+The tasks to be added are as follows.

-Currently, this guide explains how to manually configure an HPC cluster.
-In contrast, Samsung Cloud Platform’s “HPC Cluster” service provides automated installation, automating everything from Baremetal server creation to middleware installation.
+Additionally, the current guide explains how to manually configure an HPC cluster.
+In contrast, Samsung Cloud Platform’s “HPC Cluster” service provides automated installation, offering end‑to‑end automation from Baremetal server creation to middleware installation.

-We are also considering MS’s HPC Pack automation feature.
-If this happens, Windows HPC cluster users will be able to use HPC clusters more comfortably.
+We are also considering the automation features of MS’s HPC Pack in the future.
+If that happens, we expect Windows HPC cluster users to be able to use the HPC cluster more comfortably.

 [2] y-cruncher A Multi-Threaded Pi-Program, http://www.numberworld.org/y-cruncher/